 I also want to put a plug in for some of these very cool blogs I learned about while in Memphis: Kitchen Unnecessary, an inspiring video series on cooking outdoors; Alexandra’s Kitchen, really accessible and fun seasonal recipes; homegirl Tea for Turmeric for healthy South Asian recipes; Feasting At Home for beautiful, internationally-inspired recipes; 2foodtrippers for travel guides; To What Place for her gorgeous photographs and guides on destinations less traveled; Cahier No. 1, Vanessa’s amazing mission to catalogue her Haitian grandmother’s recipes; Jun and Tonic for a creative and modern take on Asian recipes; Foods Before Dudes, so original and delightful, go check it out for yourself; Cooking for Elephants, beautiful Chandigarh-based but multicultural food blog; and of course, all my phenomenal co-finalists: Kitchen Butterly from Nigeria who won Reader’s Choice; favorite Cardamom and Tea; The Curious Appetite on Italy by the lovely Coral; Viet World Kitchen and the gorgeous A Kitchen In Uganda.

-Preparing the okra is definitely time consuming.
+- Preparing the okra: It's is definitely time consuming.
 Here I prepped it the way my mom does, by cutting the okra length wise into tiny strips.
+If I have time, I do six lengthwise; or I just stick to four.
 Given the large volume of okra you have to slice to get any meaningful serving of fried bhindi, it can take a long time.
 Feel free to cut the okra crosswise.
 It looks less pretty but is still a welcome addition to the table.

 - 2 lbs. okra

 - ¾ teaspoon coriander powder or to taste